0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/OpenAdmin/OpenAdmin.md

 but no dice :/

-we decide to upload a php reverse shell instead using the one in `/usr/share/webshells`
+we decide to upload a **php reverse shell** instead using the one in `/usr/share/webshells`

 ![upload-rev](upload-rev.jpg)

-the reverse shell connects back when we visit `http://10.10.10.171/ona/revvy.php` and we're good to go
+the reverse shell connects back when we visit `http://10.10.10.171/ona/revvy.php` and we're good to go :D

 ![rev-connect-1](rev-connect-1.jpg)